gohugoio/hugo/CONTRIBUTING.md

     mage vendor
     ```

-    Note that Hugo uses [Go Dep](https://github.com/golang/dep) to vendor dependencies, rather than a a simple `go get`.
+    Note that Hugo uses [Go Dep](https://github.com/golang/dep) to vendor dependencies, rather than a simple `go get`.
 We don't commit the vendored packages themselves to the Hugo git repository.
 The call to `mage vendor` takes care of all this for you.

 1. Create a new branch for your changes (the branch name is arbitrary):